Classical Neural Networks on Quantum Devices via Tensor Network Disentanglers: A Case Study in Image Classification: Discussion

-Finally, measurement and tomography steps in the quantum workflow can be computationally expensive, even for modest circuits.
-To mitigate this, one could jointly ``circuitize'' multiple layers and optimally combine (and compile) circuits from neighboring layers into shorter effective circuits.
-Moreover, measurements and partial tomography might be reframed as computational resources rather than costs, as these operations could potentially replace some non-linear transformations within the neural network.
+We remark that the costs associated with measurement and tomography steps in the quantum workflow could be mitigated by either replacing multiple layers by a single effective circuit or by optimally combining (and compiling) circuits from neighboring layers into shorter effective circuits.
+It may also be possible to reframe measurements and partial tomography as computational \emph{resources} rather than costs, as these operations could be exploited to replace some non-linear transformations within the neural network.

-\emph{Acknowledgements.-} We acknowledge Donostia International Physics Center (DIPC), Ikerbasque, Basque Government, Diputaci\'on de Gipuzkoa, European Innovation Council (EIC), Institute for Advanced Studies in Basic Sciences (IASBS), and Spanish Government for constant support, as well as insightful discussions with the team from Multiverse Computing S. L.